 Departments will be eligible to receive $10,000 in funding to cover a three-credit course release for faculty who participate in the UDL Fellows Program.
 Faculties will be asked to commit in-kind support of a staff member to participate fully in this professional development program as a core project team member, to work closely with faculty on a funded UDL redesign project.

-The 2023 Faculty Fellows Program is limited to 15 project teams from the UBC Vancouver campus.
-Nominations for the Program will be made by the Associate Deans Academic.
+The 2024 Faculty Fellows Program is limited to 15 project teams from the UBC Vancouver campus.
+Nominations for the Program will be made by the Associate Dean (Academic or Students), Principal or their delegate.
 Each Faculty will be asked to nominate a project team with a description of the course being proposed for a UDL redesign and a rationale for why the project team and the course have been nominated for the UDL Fellows Program.

-All project teams who participate in the UDL Fellows Program will commit to implementing UDL approaches in the identified course during the 2023/24 academic year (i.e., Winter Session 1 starting September 2023 or Winter Session 2 starting January 2024)
+All project teams who participate in the UDL Fellows Program will commit to participating in a series of UDL Fellows Program workshops (hybrid and in-person) between May and August 2024.
+During this period, the teams will collaborate to develop and put into action UDL strategies in their in their course design and teaching and learning practices, with a focus on courses and projects that will be offered during the 2024/25 academic year (i.e., Winter Session 1 starting September 2024 or Winter Session 2 starting January 2025).

-- September 2023/January 2024: Implementation of UDL approaches in targeted courses by project teams
+- September 2024/January 2025: Implementation of UDL approaches in targeted courses by project teams

-- January 2024/Beyond: sharing of project outputs in departments and university events/Accessibility Hub.
+- January 2025/Beyond: sharing of project outputs in departments and university events/Accessibility Hub.

-Nomination materials for the 2022/23 intake will be shared with Associate Deans Academic later this fall.
-Nominations must be submitted to firstname.lastname@example.org by January 26, 2023.
+Nomination materials for the 2024/25 intake will be shared with Associate Deans later this fall.
+Nominations must be submitted to firstname.lastname@example.org by January 25, 2024.

 For more information about the UDL Fellows Program, please contact: email@example.com